By Marika Sboros

-Predictably, the medical profession in Britain did not eagerly embrace William Banting’s book.
-Attempts to have his idea published in the leading medical journal, the Lancet.
+Predictably, members of the medical profession in Britain did not eagerly embrace William Banting’s book.
+They rebuffed attempts to publish his idea in the leading medical journal, the Lancet.

-“This property of fat to produce satiety more rapidly, to diminish the craving for food and abate the feeling of thirst, facilitates to an extraordinary degree the introduction of the modified diet…The permission to enjoy certain things, always of course in moderation, as for instance salmon, pate de foie gras and such like delicacies reconciles the corpulent gourmet to his other sacrifices (which) consist in the exclusion of carbohydrates.
+There he wrote: “This property of fat to produce satiety more rapidly, to diminish the craving for food and abate the feeling of thirst, facilitates to an extraordinary degree the introduction of the modified diet…The permission to enjoy certain things, always of course in moderation, as for instance salmon, pate de foie gras and such like delicacies reconciles the corpulent gourmet to his other sacrifices (which) consist in the exclusion of carbohydrates.
 Sugar, sweets of all kinds, potatoes in every form I forbid unconditionally.

-“The quantity of bread is limited at most to 3 to 3 1/2 oz. a day, and of vegetables I allow asparagus, spinach, the various kinds of cabbage … Of meats I exclude none… I permit bacon fat, fat roast pork and mutton, kidney fat, and when no other fat is at hand I recommend marrow .. added to the soup.
-I allow the sauces as well as the vegetables to be made juicy, as did Hippocrates, only for his sesam-oil I substitute butter.
+He went on to say: “The quantity of bread is limited at most to 3 to 3 1/2 oz. a day, and of vegetables I allow asparagus, spinach, the various kinds of cabbage … Of meats I exclude none… I permit bacon fat, fat roast pork and mutton, kidney fat, and when no other fat is at hand I recommend marrow .. added to the soup.
+I allow the sauces as well as the vegetables to be made juicy, as did Hippocrates, only for his sesame-oil I substitute butter.

-“In spite of all this it would be little to the point to say that I treat the corpulent with fat, whereas I simply vindicate the full claims to which fat is entitled as an article of food” (pp. 43-44).
+“In spite of all this, it would be little to the point to say that I treat the corpulent with fat, whereas I simply vindicate the full claims to which fat is entitled as an article of food.” (pp. 43-44).

-“Many plans are now advised for the reduction of fat, the most important of which are those of Banting, Ebstein and Oertel … Ebstein recommends the use of fat and the rapid exclusion of the carbohydrates. (p.
+Sir William Osler published his revolutionary textbook, The Principles and Practices of Medicine, in 1892.
+Experts considered it the first “evidence-based” modern medical manuscript.
+In it, he included the following: “Many plans are now advised for the reduction of fat, the most important of which are those of Banting, Ebstein and Oertel … Ebstein recommends the use of fat and the rapid exclusion of the carbohydrates. (p.
 1920).

 Surely it is time for us to acknowledge that a diet based on foods that humans and their ancestors did not eat for more than 99% of our time on earth must be a fad?

 At first, I was appalled.
-How could these three supposedly serious scientists allow their names to be associated with Dr Robert Atkins, the madman who in the 1970s had encouraged us all to eat more saturated fat and less carbohydrate.
+How could these three supposedly serious scientists associate their names with Dr Robert Atkins?
+Atkins was the madman who in the 1970s had encouraged us all to eat more saturated fat and less carbohydrate.
 How dare he!

-As they suggested, I embraced the idea that eating fat is a healthy choice, and removed carbohydrates from my diet.
-Despite my advanced age, within weeks I saw an improvement in my health, well-being and running ability that I can still only describe as astonishing.
+As they suggested, I embraced the idea that eating fat is a healthy choice and removed carbohydrates from my diet.
+Despite my advanced age, within weeks I saw an improvement in my health, well-being and running ability that I can only describe as astonishing.
 I knew then that I had to know more.

 But this summit did not come about because this Harvey/Banting/Ebstein/Atkins/Westman eating plan revolutionised my life.